gcc-mirror/gcc/gcc/config/avr/avr.md

   [(clobber (const_int 0))]
   {
     // Split away the high part of the address.
 GCC's register allocator
-    // in not able to allocate segment registers and reload the resulting
+    // is not able to allocate segment registers and reload the resulting
     // expressions.
 Notice that no address register can hold a PSImode.

     rtx addr = XEXP (operands[1], 0);